Teachers lead the way at the 2024 WIDA Annual Conference

 Submit your #WIDA2025 session proposal

-Become a #WIDA2025 presenter and share your expertise with other educators.
-The window to submit a #WIDA2025 concurrent session and workshop proposal opens on November 18, 2024.
-Start brainstorming today and check the #WIDA2025 website in November for more info.
-All proposals are due January 21, 2025.
+Become a #WIDA2025 presenter and share your expertise with other educators!
+The window to submit concurrent session and workshop proposals is open through January 21, 2025.
+Visit the 2025 WIDA Annual Conference website for more information about submitting a proposal.